 They say it costs just as much to care for a good goat as it does a bad one, but the truth is it usually costs less to care for a good one.
 Factor in feed costs, supplements, medication and vet bills- healthy well bred stock that are cared for properly often incur far less medical expense and utilize feed better.
 Our focus is a hardy homestead milker that also adheres to breed standard.
 We want them to not only look correct, but produce well and thrive on a basic management routine.

 The doe herd has a large open barn to allow air flow but still provide shelter from the weather.
 While they can be contained into a small yard around the barn, their gate is usually open allowing them to roam and graze.
-They have free choice grass hay and minerals all year long.
-Does are fed alfalfa pellets.
-Milking does receive a dairy ration on the stand.
+They have free choice grass hay and minerals.
+They are fed alfalfa pellets daily and receive a dairy ration when on the milk stand.

-The herd is tested yearly for CAE.
-I have never had any signs of Johnes or CL and so do not test for these things yearly.
-Nubians will be G6S tested with results listed on their page.
+The herd is tested yearly for CAE and results will be posted.
+G6S results will be listed on an individual animal's page.
 We are working on having all animals tested for alpha s1 casein.